AnjaliGama3/PokemonAPI/README.md

-# Pokémon API
+ Pokémon API
-### Out: 02/28/20 | Due: 03/13/20 11:59 PM (Deadline 03/14/20 11:59 PM for 10% reduction)

 ## Overview

-You have a large `.json` file available to you called `poke.json` that contains information about 150 Pokemon.
+I have a large `.json` file available called `poke.json` that contains information about 150 Pokemon.

-In this project, you will create:
+In this project, I created:

 1. A website that allows to you visually explore Pokemon
 2. An API that will allow you to query different Pokemon.

 ## Objectives

-This project will give you practice with using Express.js, and how to use it to create both a website and API.
-You will also practice JSON parsing.
+Practiced Express.js and JSON parsing, and how to use it to create both a website and API.

-## Grading

-The project will be graded as follows:

-- Public Tests: 60 points
-- Manual Tests: 20 points

-The **API portion** will be tested using public Mocha tests.
-The **Website portion** will be tested manually after submission to the submit server by the TAs.

 ## Setup

-Clone this project folder and run `npm install` inside the directory.

-You have the following files available to you:
-- `index.js`: this is where all your code will be.
-We have provided a skeleton of a working server that has Express required and initialized, middleware initialized, and the server listening on port `3000`.
-We have also defined all the routes. **This is the only file you should edit, and where all your code must be.**
-- `poke.json`: this is a `json` file containing all of the Pokemon data you will need.
-- `poke-data-util.js`: these are three utility functions available for you.
-Read them carefully to understand what they are doing.

 READ: `underscore_guide.md` This is an _excellent_ library that makes working with complex (or even simple) objects and arrays a lot easier.
-Read the guide and use it in your project if you'd like!
-(This is not a requirement.
-Normal for loops and for-each loops will be fine).

-**Do not use any other NPM modules other than the ones already in `package.json` to complete this project**

 ## Specifications

-This project has two sections:
-1. API
+API
-2. Website

-**API (Total: 60 points in tests)**

-You will need to implement the following routes.
+I implemented the following routes.
 All API routes are under `/api`

 1.  `GET` `/api/id/:pokemon_id`

-  Return the entire data entry associated with the given pokemon_id.
+  Returns the entire data entry associated with the given pokemon_id.

-  If the Pokemon ID does not exist, return an empty object.
+  If the Pokemon ID does not exist, returns an empty object.

   ----